Aerial-Applications/code-guide-aerial/README.md

 ### Human readable

-Code is written and maintained by people.
+Code is written, and maintained by people.
 Ensure your code is descriptive, well commented, and approachable by others.

 #### Comments

-Great code comments convey context or purpose and should not just reiterate a component or class name.
+Great code comments convey context, or purpose, and should not just reiterate a component, or class name.

 **Bad example:**

 ````css
 /* Modal header */
 .modal-header {

   ...

 }
 ````

 **Good example:**

 ````css
 /* Wrapping element for .modal-title and .modal-close */
 .modal-header {

   ...

 }
 ````

 #### Class names

-* Keep classes lowercase and use dashes (not underscores or camelCase)
+* Keep classes lowercase, and use dashes.
+(Not underscores, or camelCase.)
-* Avoid arbitrary shorthand notation
+* Avoid arbitrary shorthand notation.
-* Keep classes as short and succinct as possible
+* Keep classes as short, and succinct as possible.
-* Use meaningful names; use structural or purposeful names over presentational
+* Use meaningful names; use structural, or purposeful names over presentational.
-* Prefix classes based on the closest parent component's base class
+* Prefix classes based on the closest parent component's base class.

 **Bad example:**